 #4.
 Liquid Rubber Waterproof Sealant

-- USE FOR - Flat Roofs, Metal Roofs, sloped roofs, planter boxes, foundations, ponds, sheds, basements, metal, wood, concrete and more
+- PROTECTIVE FINISH FOR – Flat roofs, metal roofs, sloped roofs, planter boxes, foundations, sheds, basements, metal, wood, concrete and more

 This product isn’t technically a paint.
 Instead, it’s a weatherproof, waterproof sealant that will protect your pool surface from any kind of damage.